 In Action Plan III, the requirement for growing catch crops was carried over from the former Action Plan, stipulating that farmers in 2005-2009 should grow catch crops on at least 6% of the potential catch crop area if they applied less than 80 kg organic manure N ha-1 and on 10% of the area if they applied more than 80 kg organic manure N ha-1.
-The potential catch crop area was defined according to crop type, including cereals, rape, maize, turnip rape, soy, faba bean, sunflower, oil flax and other rotation crops without substantial nitrogen uptake in the autumn.
-In 2008, the requirement for growing catch crops was raised to counterbalance the effects of the set-aside suspension.
+In 2008, the requirement for growing catch crops was raised to counterbalance the effects of the set aside suspension.
 From autumn 2009, an additional catch crop area, equivalent to an extra 4% of the potential catch crop area, was implemented, yielding a total requirement for the growing of catch crops of 10% or 14%, respectively.
-Hence, an adjustment was made to 10.7 and 14.7% from 2020.
+Hence adjusted to 10.7 and 14.7% from 2020.

-During this period (2005-2010), farmers growing winter crops (wheat, rye, winter barley, oilseed rape), preventing fulfilment of catch crop requirements, were granted a reduction of the required catch crop area.
+During this period (2005-2010), farmers growing winter crops (wheat, rye, winter barley, oilseed rape) preventing fulfilment of catch crop requirements, were granted a reduction in the required catch crop area.
 From 2011, this possibility ceased.

-Figure 4.1 Development in crop distribution at the national level from 2005 to 2020, data from the single payment register.
+Figure 4.1 Development in crop distribution at the national level from 2005 to 2019, data from the single payment register.